csicar/corten/README.md

-# LiquidRust
+# Corten

-Refinement Type System for Rust.
+A Refinement Type System for Rust.
 This is an early research prototype and not ready for use.